rezlermichal/movie-rating-service/README.md

 - PostgreSQL used as a underlying database
 - Database tables are generated and filled in with initial data by init script as a part of docker-compose.
 For database change management I would use e.g. Liquibase in real project.
 - Junit tests: I haven't covered all the code but I created 1 class with tests for controller (@WebMvcTest), 1 class with test for service layer (using JUnit and Mockito) and 1 test for DAO layer (@DataJpaTest).
 Just to show how I write them.
 - Integration test: I've create integration tests for create/update/delete movie rating with use of `testcontainers` for DB level.
-It is a `@SpringBootTest` where I simply send HTTP requests to the application using `rest-assured` library
+It is a `@SpringBootTest` where I simply send HTTP requests to the application using `rest-assured` library.
+Once the requests are processed I check database records whether they were changed accordingly.
 - To make some things easier the application runs on HTTP only as of now

 ### Monitoring